“If we look at the statistics, we see that economic inequality is down in this country.”

 After we published this fact check, we contacted the Prime Minister to request clarification regarding this claim.

-Mr Johnson is yet to respond.
+Mr Johnson did not respond.

 It’s not good enough.